DaniBedz/todo/README.md

 # To-do

 A simple to-do app built as part of Generation Australia's Junior Web Developer programme.
+Open source for all!

 ## Technologies used: